Ski Instructor Jobs & Work

 For close to a decade Snow Season Central has been helping ski schools around the world find and recruit ski and snowboard instructors for seasonal employment.
 Whether you’re an experienced instructor looking for a new challenge, or someone hoping to get into the snowsports industry, the following page should provide an insight into instructor employment.

-If you’re a snowsports school or resort looking to advertise, press post a job to feature any vacancies, or contact us for more advertising opportunities.
+If you’re a snowsports school or resort looking to advertise, head to the post a job page to feature any vacancies, or contact us for more advertising opportunities.

 Where can you work as an instructor

 Throughout the year international resorts will be recruiting at different times.
 Usually Northern Hemisphere schools (Japan, Canada, Europe and USA) will begin the hiring process between May and September.
 Southern Hemisphere (New Zealand, Australia and South America) will usually start in January.
-It is worth noting that this does vary, so it is advisable to check up on any resorts that you are particularly interested in, so you don’t miss out.
+It is worth noting that this does vary, so it is advisable to check in directly with any resorts that you are particularly interested in, so you don’t miss out.

 Generally speaking the larger resorts tend to have more instructor roles available each winter.
 However, if you are new to instructing you should look to spread your net far and wide.
 Apply for the small, medium and large resorts as positions can get filled quickly and competition for jobs can be fierce.